Previous

 About the work

-On November 23, 2007, in South Africa, the South Chinese tiger named Hulooo was born as part of a breeding program of the foundation "South China Tigers."
-The intention is to release the tigers into the wild in China in due time.
+On November 23, 2007, in South Africa, the South Chinese tiger named Hulooo was born as part of a breeding program by the "South China Tigers" foundation.
+The intention is to eventually release the tigers into the wild in China.
 The foundation was established to prevent the South Chinese tiger from becoming extinct.
-Under Mao's rule, more than 3000 South Chinese tigers were killed in the 1950s because they were considered a plague.
-Currently, about 30 South Chinese tigers still live in the wild.
+Under Mao's rule, more than 3,000 South Chinese tigers were killed in the 1950s because they were considered a plague.
+Currently, there are about 30 South Chinese tigers left in the wild.

-The entire tiger population is seriously threatened worldwide.
-In the 1990s, there were still 100,000 tigers in Asia; by 2022, there are only between 2600 and 3900 left.
-The reasons for the decline are poaching for the trade in tiger products, habitat loss, and human-animal conflicts.
+The entire tiger population is severely threatened worldwide.
+In the 1990s, there were still 100,000 tigers in Asia; by 2022, that number has dwindled to only between 2,600 and 3,900.
+The reasons for the decline include poaching for the trade in tiger products, habitat loss, and human-animal conflicts.

 Specifications